QROWD/KGE/README.md

 ## Example of use

 The simplest way to generate and evaluate the models is calling the `run.py` script.
-The `model` parameter is the techniques available, `data` is the name of the dataset to be executed, `k` is the dimension of the embedding vectors, `epoch` is the number of epochs to be executed and `folds` is the number of folds used in the k-fold cross-validation technique.
+The `model` parameter is the techniques available, the `data` is the name of the dataset to be executed, the `k` is the dimension of the embedding vectors, the `epoch` is the number of epochs to be executed and the `folds` is the number of folds used in the k-fold cross-validation technique.
 The simplest way to execute the KGE techniques is:

 ```
 python run.py evaluation --model Complex --data bicycleparking --k 100 --epoch 1000 --folds 5
 ```

 The code can be executed in the x86 or using GPUs.
-For execute the code using GPUs you need to add the flag `DEVICE=cuda0` before call the execution line.
-Addtional parameters can be fitted: `lmbda` is the lambda value, `lr` is the learning rate, `bsize` is the number of examples in the batch, `negative` is the number of negative samples used and `folds` the number of folds in the cross-validation technique.
+To execute the code using GPUs you need to add the flag `DEVICE=cuda0` before calling the execution line.
+Additional parameters can be fitted: `lmbda` is the lambda value, `lr` is the learning rate, `bsize` is the number of examples in the batch, `negative` is the number of negative samples used and `folds` the number of folds in the cross-validation technique.

 The output is the main information about the dataset, the stochastic gradient descent error and the average performance of the models for each fold.
 The performance is a vector where the values represent the evaluation metrics like the Mean Reciprocal Rank (MRR) and Hits at N, with N = {1, 3, 10}.
 The output is similar to that: